Đorđe Balašević: Legacy

 The 1998 book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The Best albums of Yugoslav pop and rock music) features two Đorđe Balašević solo albums, Bezdan (ranked No. 25) and Pub (ranked No. 66), and one Rani Mraz album, Mojoj mami umesto maturske slike u izlogu (ranked No. 44).

 In 2000, the song "Slovenska" polled No. 69 on the Rock Express Top 100 Yugoslav Rock Songs of All Times list.
 In 2006, the song "Priča o Vasi Ladačkom" polled No. 13 B92 Top 100 Domestic Songs list.
 In 2011, the song "Menuet" was polled, by the listeners of Radio 202, one of 60 greatest songs released by PGP-RTB/PGP-RTS during the sixty years of the label's existence.

 In 2007, twenty-one bands from Balašević's native Novi Sad, including Zbogom Brus Li, Pero Defformero, Super s Karamelom and others, recorded a tribute album to Balašević entitled Neki noviji klinci i....
 In 2012, singer-songwriter and former Azra leader Branimir "Johnny" Štulić released a cover of "U razdeljak te ljubim" on his official YouTube channel.

-In 2016, sketch show Državni posao created episode named after lyrics for a song Sugar rap.
-In January 2020, Državni posao aired episode referencing to his traditional concerts at the Epiphany (January 19) and his songs.
-In that episode, there was a dialogue where Novi Sad is a metaphor for Balašević himself.
+In 2016, the sketch show Državni posao created an episode which was based on Balašević's song Sugar Rap.
+On 17 January 2020, Državni posao aired an episode which referred to concerts which Balašević had traditionally held on the Epiphany (19 January).

-Only 9 days before his death, Državni posao aired episode named after anthem of Yugoslav youth.
-Few days after death, Državni posao aired episode named after Rani mraz second and last album Odlazi cirkus.
+Only nine days before Balašević's death, Državni posao aired an episode named after his song "Računajte na nas".
+Within a week of his passing, Državni posao aired an episode named after Balašević's song Odlazi cirkus.

-Even after the Yugoslav wars of the 1990s, Balašević remained popular and well-liked not only in Serbia but throughout the various former Yugoslav republics.
-News of his death was widely shared across Croatian and Bosnian media, with Bosnian web portal Klix.ba describing Balašević as a "legendary" performer whose songs could "inspire deepest emotion in an audience."
-In his hometown of Novi Sad, hundreds of people gathered in the town center after the news of his death, and besides in his native Serbia there were fan gatherings as well as in Zagreb and Pula in Croatia and in Sarajevo in Bosnia and Herzegovina.
-The Mayor of Novi Sad, Miloš Vučević announced that on February 21, day of mourning will be held in Novi Sad because of Balašević's death.
+Even after the Yugoslav wars of the 1990s, Balašević had remained immensely popular and well-liked not only in Serbia but throughout all former Yugoslav republics.
+News of his death was widely reported by the Croatian and Bosnian media, with Bosnian web portal Klix.ba describing Balašević as a "legendary" performer whose songs could "inspire deepest emotions."
+In his hometown of Novi Sad, hundreds of people gathered on a vigil, and similar spontaneous fan gatherings occurred in Zagreb, Pula, Sarajevo, and other cities across the region.
+The Mayor of Novi Sad, Miloš Vučević declared 21 February a day of mourning.